chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

     alt: Rhodes wine tour Greece
     position: following
 - text: |-
+    **THE JOURNEY TO EMBONA VILLAGE**

+    Then we continue south west to Embona, admire the Island's lush vegetation along the drive towards this beautiful village which has known days of glory in the past.
+The drive along the mountains path will surely reward the visitor.
+Empona the large village at the foot of Ataviros mountain, is the most important grape producing village on the island, which combines folklore, a lively atmosphere and good food at the local traditional tavernas.
+- text: |-
     **CAVA STAFYLOS**

-    Once we arrive at Embona village we visit the Cava Stafylos, here you can taste some of the best local wines and liqueurs made by Logothetis family, Giannis and Andonis (Father and Son).
-Their winery is only three years old, but the family's experience with the vineyards began about three generations ago and they still make their own wines to these days.
-Their goal is to produce high quality wines in affordable prices.
+    Once we arrive at Embona village we visit the Cava Stafylos, then you can taste some of the stylish original wines and liqueurs made by Logothetis family, Giannis and Andonis (Father and Son).
+Their winery is only three years old, but the family's experience with the wines began about three generations ago and they still make their own wines to these days.
+Their plan is to produce high quality wines in affordable prices.
 You can also taste Olive Oil, Honey and deferent Spices.
-(Stop Visit Taste Photos)
   gallery:
   - thumb: "./img/Tour5/thumb-stafylos-1.jpg"
     href: "./img/Tour5/stafylos-1.jpg"